Write to us if you have any questions, comments or feedback.

 Outside of Work: Introduce a time when individuals can speak about topics other than work.

-All this is to say that a Manager needs to be someone who can really ‘discern’ an employee who really has an issue and works towards improving them who is not taking responsibility to improve themselves.
+All this is to say that a Manager needs to be someone who can really ‘discern’ an employee who really has an issue and works towards improving them.
 Listening deeply to yourself and your team members is the starting point.

 Tags: #employeehealth, #employeewellbeing, #employeewellness, #Happiness, #HappinessIndex, #HumanResources, #MentalHealth, #mentalwellbeing, #stress, #stressmanagement, #wellbeingtips, #workplacementalhealth, companyculture, HR